benton-tripp/hyperarchal-ts/README.md

 # hyperarchal-ts
-Hierarchal time series forecasting in Python
+Hierarchal time series forecasting and reconciliaton in Python